-Barry Spann is an international artist whose work is in many collections worldwide, including the Smithsonian Institution, Washington DC, London's Victoria and Albert Museum, and the Bibliothèque nationale de France, Paris.
-Born in Dickson, Tennessee, in 1948, he began drawing at three and studying painting at six.
+Barry Spann is an international artist whose work is in many collections worldwide, including those of the Smithsonian Institution, Washington, London's Victoria and Albert Museum, and the Bibliothèque nationale de France, Paris.
+Born in Dickson, Tennessee, in 1948, he began drawing at age three and studying painting at six.
 He divides his time between Knoxville and Paris.

-Vaulted Space, a one-man exhibition of new paintings, at The District Gallery, Knoxville, runs from 4 October to 30 November 2019.
+Vaulted Space, a one-man exhibition of new paintings, at The District Gallery, Knoxville, ran from 4 October to 30 November 2019.

 The one-man exhibit 21 Still Lifes was presented at The District Gallery from 6 to 28 October 2017.

 In 1990, he was commissioned by Whittle Communications to produce the artwork for its new headquarters in Knoxville.
 The resulting million-dollar project, the largest of its kind in Tennessee history, culminated less than two years later in twenty-eight enormous mountain landscapes on thirty-nine canvases.
 The complex is today the Howard H. Baker Jr. United States Courthouse and most of the original paintings remain.